-(1) The operator must observe ornamental fish and marine invertebrates for signs of illness and abnormal behaviour periodically throughout the day.
-Daily records must be kept by tank and species including, as a minimum, the number of fish or marine invertebrates dead and a brief description of any abnormalities on the cadavers.
-Records also apply to any other fish or marine invertebrates remaining in the facility if shared guarantine is not applicable.

-- (2) Ornamental fish and marine invertebrates must be available for inspection by the Inspector who must be allowed to take specimens at any time for disease testing.
-The operator must provide the Inspector with packaging for the fish and invertebrates as required. - (3) The operator must maintain records as detailed in section 3.5 and provide them to the Inspector upon request. - (4) The operator must notify the Inspector if fish or marine invertebrates display clinical signs of infection with pathogens listed in Part 2 of the MPI IHS for Ornamental Fish and Marine Invertebrates or increased/significant mortality. - (5) Where the operator claims that mortalities are linked to non-listed pathogens, or to environmental causes, evidence must be presented to the Inspector.
-Evidence may include records regarding fish and marine invertebrate health on arrival, microscopy results, regular water quality parameter records, and other environmental or operational records. - (6) Dead fish and marine invertebrates must be removed from tanks as soon as possible and kept in a freezer (or otherwise as directed) until cleared, directed for destruction, or taken for testing by the Inspector.
+- (1) The operator must observe ornamental fish and marine invertebrates for signs of illness and abnormal behaviour periodically throughout the day.
+Daily records must be kept by tank and species including, as a minimum, the number of fish or marine invertebrates dead or missing and a brief description of any abnormalities on the live specimen or cadavers. - (2) Ornamental fish and marine invertebrates must be available for inspection by the Inspector who must be allowed to take specimens at any time for disease testing.
+The operator must provide the Inspector with packaging for sending the fish and invertebrate specimens as required. - (3) The operator must maintain records as detailed in section 3.5 and provide them to the Inspector upon request. - (4) Within 48 hours of arrival, mid quarantine and prior to the last Inspector visit, or if specifically requested by the Inspector, the operator must forward to the inspector records of fish morbidity/mortality and any necessary evidence required by the Inspector such as clinical signs, treatments and water parameters. - (5) The operator must notify the Inspector if fish or marine invertebrates display clinical signs of infection with pathogens listed in Part 2 of the Import Health Standard: Ornamental Fish and Marine Invertebrates or increased/significant mortality. - (6) Where the operator claims that mortalities are linked to non-listed pathogens, or to environmental causes, evidence must be presented to the Inspector.
+Evidence may include records regarding fish and marine invertebrate health on arrival, microscopy results, regular water quality parameter records, and other environmental or operational records. - (7) Dead fish and marine invertebrates must be removed from tanks as soon as possible and kept in a freezer (or otherwise as directed by the Inspector) until cleared, directed for destruction, or taken for testing by the Inspector.
 The operator must have a system in place to identify dead fish and marine invertebrates by consignment.
-If the information is to be used as information for disease investigation, species susceptible to diseases listed in Part 2 of the MPI IHS Ornamental Fish and Marine Invertebrates must be identifiable by species, tank and week of death.
-Dead corals may be soaked in chlorine (reaching at least 200ppm after 1 hour) and then dried prior to release. - (7) All disease testing must be conducted at the Investigation and Diagnostic Centre of Biosecurity New Zealand, Upper Hutt, Wellington. - (8) A list of treatments permitted for routine prophylactic use can be found at: MPI Approved Diagnostic Tests, Vaccines, Treatments and Post-arrival Testing Laboratories for Animal Import Health Standards (MPI-STD-TVTL). - (9) No other medication, chemical or drug is to be administered to ornamental fish or marine invertebrates without prior written approval from the Inspector. - (10) Anthelmintic treatment protocols used in risk mitigation (see Part 2 of the IHS: Ornamental Fish and Marine Invertebrates) must be listed in: MPI Approved Diagnostic Tests, Vaccines, Treatments and Post-arrival Testing Laboratories for Animal Import Health Standards (MPI-STD-TVTL). - (11) Treatments or prophylactic measures must not interfere with disease surveillance and must be recorded. - (12) The Inspector may take water or other samples for testing at any time.
+If the information is to be used as information for disease investigation, species susceptible to diseases listed in Part 2 of the Import Health Standard: Ornamental Fish and Marine Invertebrates must be identifiable by species, tank and week of death.
+Dead corals must be soaked in chlorine (reaching at least 200ppm after 1 hour) and then dried prior to release (records must be maintained). - (8) Specimens must be submitted to the laboratory at the discretion of the Inspector. - (9) All disease testing must be conducted at the Investigation and Diagnostic Centre of Biosecurity New Zealand, Upper Hutt, Wellington. - (10) Specified requirements as listed in Part 2 of the Import Health Standard Ornamental Fish and Marine Invertebrates must be met for ornamental fish and marine invertebrates listed in Schedule 3 of the Import Health Standard.
+Testing and treatment protocols including treatments approved for routine prophylactic use must be done in accordance with MPI Approved Diagnostic Tests, Vaccines, Treatments and Post-arrival Testing Laboratories for Animal Import Health Standards (MPI-STD-

+- TVTL).
+Testing for specified risk organisms must take place not less than 2 weeks after the last fish was introduced to the batch. - (11) No other medication, chemical or drug is to be administered to ornamental fish or marine invertebrates without prior written approval from the Inspector. - (12) Treatments or prophylactic measures must not interfere with disease surveillance and must be recorded. - (13) The Inspector may take water or other samples for testing at any time.

-3.6.1 Occurrence of an exotic disease
+3.6.1 Occurrence of disease from a specified risk organism identified in Part 2 of the IHS